-Meat plants have proven to be the major cause of many COVID-19 clusters.
-What many people do not realise, is the extent to which they are facilitating its spread.
+Meat plants have proven to be a major cause of many COVID-19 clusters.
+What few realise is the extent to which they are facilitating the virus’s spread.
 Outbreaks have occurred worldwide in countries such as the UK, Germany, Canada and Australia.
 As of late August, such events have affected almost half of the industry.

 There are two reasons as to why meat processing plant have found themselves at the centre of these outbreaks.
 First, the cold and moist environments in which staff stand shoulder to shoulder facilitate the spread of the virus.
 Second, many meat processors, notably in the US, have sought to reinforce to their operations rather than prioritising safety at every turn, leading to considerable outbreaks, which then devastate communities and often require plant-wide shutdowns.

 In my June interview with Farm Online, I was asked why there had been relatively few outbreaks at meat plants in Australia.
 I said that this was likely due to Australia having fewer COVID cases and not necessarily because of better protections.
 I should have been more forceful with my wording.